Saturday, 11 November 2023

 insistent and endearing, he was choice,

-only in her devotion to his means.
+resonant—her devotion to his means.

 When, on her son’s return, his cry was loud: